 If your idea of camping is lots of greenery and nature, with space to set up your chairs, campfire, hammock, grill, corn-hole, and other yard games, you’re probably going to feel cramped.
 You may prefer an Army Corps of Engineers campground or a State Park.

 #5 You’re Closer to People, Farther from Nature

-KOA campgrounds tend to be closer to people and conveniences in towns.
+KOA campgrounds tend to be closer to people and conveniences in towns, if not right next to a major attraction.
 While some are near nature, they’re not necessarily off the beaten path.
-If you’re looking for a camping experience that is slightly off-grid with hiking trails, a KOA isn’t the best option.
+If you’re looking for a camping experience that is slightly off the beaten path with hiking trails, a KOA probably isn’t the best option.

 For those wanting to go completely off-road, boondocking on public lands is a great option.
 You can get out into nature and may not see people for days.
 It’s the perfect way to have a quiet getaway in the great outdoors.

 Pro Tip: Camping with your furry friends?
 Keep them comfortable with their own camper!
 Read more about Are Dog Campers Ridiculous or Awesome?